marcegs/monarchy-installer/README.md

 ## About

-Monarchy Installer is a personal project created with the intention of learning bash scripting.

-This script is for my personal setup, and as such, it is not intended for those who wish to customize the install process.
-For instance, if you don't want to use the BTRFS file system, this script won't give you the option to change it, at least for now.
+Monarchy installer is an Arch Linux installer for those who just wanna get it over with.

 ## Features

-- Minimal arch install with BTRFS file system and snapper already configured
+- Minimal arch install with BTRFS file system and snapper

-wow now that's a lot of features!
+- Optional disk encryption
+- Options between complete and minimal install (useless option atm c:)

 ### Planned Features

-- [x] Optional disk encryption
-- [x] Options between complete and minimal install (useless option atm c:)
+- [ ] Prevent user from leaving a field blank or an invalid input
+- [ ] Choose between ext4 and btrfs file systems
+- [ ] Give the option to set a custom swap size (currently it is the amount of ram on the system)
 - [ ] Complete install
 - [ ] Everything else

 ## Usage